airbr/golang-hugo-blog/content/posts/linkedin-userscript.md

 Once those are available in the require section you can call the waitForKeyElements function with the selector of the item you are waiting to appear and a function i.e scissors which gets passed a jNode of the selected element.

-In this example, all there is to do with the element once its found it is ✂️.
+In this example, all there is to do with the element once it is found is to use `remove()` to remove it from the page ✂️.

+The selectors for these elements were found using Chrome Dev Tools.